 Sales closed it in Salesforce, delivery never saw it, and the client record exists three times

-When a fast-scaling Reading software or IT-services firm finds the same client living as three records across Salesforce, a delivery spreadsheet and finance, custom CRM development pays for itself.
+When a fast-scaling Reading software or IT-services firm finds the same client living as three records across Salesforce, a delivery spreadsheet and finance, custom CRM (Customer Relationship Management) development pays for itself.
 Budget £60k to £140k over 4 to 7 months, with a working pipeline for your team inside about 10 weeks.

 This is the exact pain Thames Valley firms hit at scale.
 Salesforce, HubSpot, Zoho and Pipedrive model a deal moving through stages, then go quiet the moment it's won.
 Your delivery team needs the SOW, the scope, the named contacts and the renewal date, none of which the sales CRM holds usefully, so they export to a spreadsheet and the master record forks in two.